softwaremill/sttp/docs/how.md

 This first step when using sttp client is describing the request that you'd like to send.

 A request is represented as an immutable data structure of type `RequestT` (as in Request Template).
 The basic request is provided as the `basicRequest` value, in the `sttp.client` package.
-It can be refined using one of the available methods, such as `.header`, `.body`, `.get(Uri)` or `.responseAs`.
+It can be refined using one of the available methods, such as `.header`, `.body`, `.get(Uri)`, `.responseAs`, etc.

 A `RequestT` value contains both information on what to include in the request, but also how to handle the response body.